 When supervisors employ good coaching and parenting skills, staff members recognize their supervisor’s aspiration and ability to help them be more successful.
 The result is greater openness to feedback and guidance; the effect is significant professional, and often personal, employee growth.

-Want to become a great Coach and Parent? – consider our Leadership Series where we give hundreds of insights on top leadership issues like how and when to coach and parent employees, active listening, emotional fitness, talent retention, employee growth, and more!
+Want to become a great Coach and Parent? – consider our Leadership Series where we give hundreds of insights on top leadership skills and issues like how and when to coach and parent employees, active listening, emotional fitness, talent retention, employee growth, and more!